-Los Angeles explosion: 16 injured--3 critically-- after cache of illegal fireworks explodes
+Los Angeles explosion: 16 injured -- 3 seriously -- after cache of illegal fireworks explodes

 The Los Angeles Fire Department wrote that 9 LAPD officers and one ATF officer sustained minor injuries

-At least 16 people were injured Wednesday, including three critically, when a cache of illegal fireworks seized at a South Los Angeles home exploded.
+At least 16 people were injured Wednesday, three seriously, when a cache of illegal fireworks seized at a South Los Angeles home exploded.

 A bomb squad truck was carrying the confiscated fireworks when it blew up unexpectedly during a scheduled detonation event, FOX 11 reported.